This article was originally published in 2015 and has been completely updated in 2020.

 People believe an expert.
 Research has consistently shown that the opinion of an expert quoted in a major newspaper or on a national television news program can shift public opinion immediately by up to 5%.
-In the midst of our information overload, a well-selected expert offers a valuable short cut to good decision-making.

 (In our ‘post-truth’ age, this principle isn’t quite as true as it used to be.
 Some people only want to hear their own pre-set views repeated by others, especially in politics.
 This is called Confirmation Bias, which is alignment with a person’s current beliefs.
 Accepting a claim that fits in with our belief system is easy to do.
 However, accepting a different view may pose a challenge our beliefs and makes the change harder to accept.
 Nevertheless, I suspect over time, truth will become more respected again as events unfold.)